ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-guide-deep-learning.md

 The important hyperparameters in a convolutional layer are:

-- the number of filters
+- the number of filters,
-- filter size
+- filter size,
-- activation function
+- activation function,
-- strides
+- strides,
-- padding
+- padding,
-- dilation rate
+- dilation rate.

 The number of filters determines how many patterns each layer can learn.
 It's common to have the number of filters increasing with the depth of the network.
 Filter size is commonly set to `(3, 3)`, with a ReLu as the activation function.